SS-GEN: A Social Story Generation Framework with Large Language Models

-Our pipeline for \textsc{StarSow} strategy consists of four steps: 1) Taking root: explain and expand the chapters, 2) Branching Out: generate diverse Social Story titles from the root layer, 3) Bearing Star Fruits: complete the Social Story content given the title, 4) Gardening Work: filter out chapters, titles, and stories which are invalid and redundant.
+The process for \textsc{StarSow} strategy consists of four steps: 1) Taking root: explain and expand the chapters, 2) Branching Out: generate diverse Social Story titles from the root layer, 3) Bearing Star Fruits: complete the Social Story content given the title, 4) Gardening Work: filter out chapters, titles, and stories which are invalid and redundant.

-\textbf{Taking Root.} \textsc{StarSow} begins by generating new chapter root nodes using a minimal, expert-written seed set as a reference (\citep{gray2010new}).
-This seed set contains 14 chapters and 179 meticulously selected Social Story pairs.
+\textbf{Taking Root.} \textsc{StarSow} begins by generating new chapter root nodes using an expert-written seed set as a reference \citep{gray2010new}.
+This seed set contains 14 chapters and 179 meticulously selected Social Story pairs in total.
 To ensure the soundness of new chapter themes, we apply an explain-then-generate approach to better leverage the emergent abilities of the LLM.
-Firstly, we prompt the LLM (Figure~\ref{explain-chapter}) to obtain broad explanations of the seed chapters, which form the foundational seed set of root nodes.
-Secondly, we sample 8 ``chapter-explanation'' pairs as in-context examples using the prompt template shown in Figure~\ref{expand-chapter} to expand each new root node.
+Firstly, we prompt the LLM to obtain broad explanations of the seed chapters, which form the foundational seed set of root nodes.
+Secondly, we sample 8 ``chapter-explanation" pairs as in-context examples to expand each new root node.
 Of the 8 examples, 4 are from the seed set, and 4 are from the model-generated brand-new nodes in previous steps to promote diversity.

-\textbf{Branching Out.} As a certain number of new root nodes is achieved, we branch out the corresponding Social Story titles for each node to cover broader intervention goals.
-This can be challenging as it requires the LLM to understand the diverse range of issues that autistic youth may encounter under the theme of each specific chapter.
-We found that the LLM can come up with diverse intervention goals to a large extent when prompted using the template in Figure~\ref{expand-title} with 8 ``chapter-explanation-title'' in-context examples (Figure~\ref{expand-title-example}) which randomly sampled from the seed set.
+\textbf{Branching Out.} As a certain number of new root nodes is reached, we branch out the corresponding Social Story titles for each node to cover broader intervention goals.
+This requires the LLM to understand the diverse range of issues that autistic youth may encounter within each specific chapter's theme.
+We found that the LLM can come up with diverse story titles to a large extent when prompted with 8 ``chapter-explanation-titles" in-context examples which randomly sampled from the seed set.